JAYASREE24032006/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

-# 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+# EX.No.3A - CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS

+**DATE : 20.03.2024**

 # AIM
 To write a python program for creating Echo Client and Echo Server using TCP Sockets Links.